dbt-labs/docs.getdbt.com/website/docs/terms/etl.md

 Most businesses need some sort of way to extract, model, store, and surface their data to end business users.

-We see ETL processes most commonly leveraged by teams that want to write transformations outside of SQL capabilities and within larger enterprise teams.
+You'll see ETL processes most commonly leveraged by teams that want to write transformations outside of SQL capabilities and within larger enterprise teams.

 - **Complex transformations**: Custom transformations leveraging powerful programming languages like Python and Scala allow data engineers to conduct incredibly complex transformations that SQL could not easily, or at all, accomplish.
 - **Enterprise**: Legacy data systems may often be more compatible with existing ETL tools.
 Transitioning to a modern data stack and ELT workflow from legacy systems can be a long and challenging process.This process can be even more complex for highly distributed or larger enterprise organizations, motivating the case for an all-in-one ETL platform.